 Hello, Kaj and Kerstin, could you tell us a bit about yourselves?
 How are you connected to fintech?

 Kaj founded Trema, and over a decade, built it into an international leader in the treasury management system market.
 The product was used by treasury functions at global Fortune 500 companies, and adopted by numerous central banks.
 Trema was eventually acquired by Wall Street systems.
 Kerstin was also part of the Trema journey, working with strategic client implementations in multiple geographies.
 Later on, Kerstin worked with Hedge Funds and other structured products at SEB.
-Now, at MOOR, we both meet lots of exciting startup opportunities in the Fintech space, and invested in a few selected opportunities such as Mitigram.
+Now, at MOOR, we both meet lots of exciting startup opportunities in the fintech space, and invest in a few select opportunities such as Mitigram.

 What do you think are the main challenges faced by the corporate banking industry?

 Digital disruption has the potential to deeply reposition the role of today’s banks, and we believe that those that embrace this disruption and embark on a digitization journey will have the potential to offer better, faster, cheaper services, making them an even more essential part of everyday life for their customers.
 If the existing banking players are to benefit from growth driven by new services and productivity, Openness, Collaboration and Investment are critical themes they need to address.
 Many banks only have a fragmented or opportunistic strategy for dealing with digital innovation.
 Certainly, legacy technology and the difficulty of deploying new technology fast and current skills and culture present a challenge.
 Most banks are minimally equipped for the digital age.

 Do you see a need for a corporate banking marketplace?
 What would it look like?